openhab/org.openhab.binding.zwave/doc/jintaobao/curtainmotor_0_0.md

 ### Parameter 17: Motor Open, Go to Direction B

 Motor Open, Go to Direction B
-Set only, any value possible
+<p&gtSet only, any value possible</p&gt
 Values in the range 0 to 4294967295 may be set.

 The manufacturer defined default value is ```0```.